mfactory-osaka/ESPTimeCast/README.md

 &nbsp;
 ## 🚀 Getting Started

-This guide will walk you through setting up your environment and uploading the **ESPTimeCast** project to your **ESP8266** or **ESP32** board.
+This guide will walk you through setting up your environment and uploading the **ESPTimeCast™** project to your **ESP8266** or **ESP32** board.
 Please follow the instructions carefully for your specific board type.

 #### ⚙️ ESP8266 Setup